Go to the profile of Natalie

 Back to the earlier point on why USD spreads might look a lot smaller compared to spreads with Asian currencies, it’s because different currencies are affected by a range of macro factors.

-First, you’ll need to understand the concept of currency volatility, also known as foreign exchange (FX) volatility — which basically refers to the unpredictable movements of currency exchange rates in the foreign exchange market.
+First, you’ll need to understand the concept of currency volatility, also known as foreign exchange (FX) volatility — which refers to the unpredictable movements of currency exchange rates in the foreign exchange market.

-The reason why USD spreads look smaller when in comparison to spreads in Asian currencies is due to the fact that financial products are predominantly priced against the USD.
+The reason why USD spreads look smaller when in comparison to spreads in Asian currencies is due to financial products are predominantly priced against the USD.
 In the case of cryptocurrencies, when a trade is executed against an Asian currency, its value would tend to fluctuate against said currency as well as the USD.
 Hence why you might experience more price volatility with Asian currency trading pairs.

 Another reason for this is that trading companies/platforms spreads act as a safeguard against potential losses that might arise from currency volatility, when providing trading services for their users.
 To mitigate such potential losses, you will find that spreads for trading products that are priced to the Asian currencies are typically wider relative to USD priced ones.